Dorothea of Denmark, Electress Palatine: Later life

 In 1556, Frederick died, nursed by Dorothea.
 She sent for his successor, Otto Henry, Elector Palatine.
 Otto Henry introduced the Protestant Reformation, which Dorothea supported.
-When she visited her sister in the Netherlands in 1557, it was said of her that she: "is known to be a Lutheran and against the Emperor, and is as much hated here as her sister Christina is beloved."
-The former Emperor Charles V instructed his son Philip to invite Dorothea to stay in the Netherlands so that she may become Catholic again, and Christina also attempted to persuade her to do so, but Dorothea refused.
+When she visited her sister in the Netherlands in 1557, it was said of her that she "is known to be a Lutheran and against the Emperor, and is as much hated here as her sister Christina is beloved."
+The former Emperor Charles V instructed his son Philip to invite Dorothea to stay in the Netherlands so that she might become Catholic again, and Christina also attempted to persuade her to do so, but Dorothea refused.

 As a widow, she lived in retirement in the Palatine castle in Neuburg.
 There were considerations of marriage to a son of Philip of Hesse, or to Albert Alcibiades, Margrave of Brandenburg-Kulmbach, but none came to fruition, and the latter died in 1557.
 At the death of her father in prison in Denmark in 1559, Dorothea assumed the title of Queen of Denmark as his heir.
 She would need the help of her mother's dynasty, however, to press her claim, but the Habsburg dynasty showed no interest in helping her take the throne.
 The Danish loyalists, headed by Peder Oxe, therefore asked Christina to persuade Dorothea to surrender her claims to Christina and her son.
 In 1561, Christina visited Dorothea, and reportedly did so.

 Dorothea died in 1580 and was buried in the Holy Ghost Church in Heidelberg.